mollydesjardin/taiyo-corpus-tools/readme.md

 ### Get the source data
 This repo **does not contain** the data files that make up NINJAL's corpus.
 I assume the contents of "data/taiyo_cd/" is a copy of the [2005 CD-ROM edition](http://www.hakubunkan.co.jp/gengo/taiyoC.html).
 It may still be purchased on secondary markets, but below are some other suggestions on getting the text data.

-The Taiyō Corpus is now part of the [Meiji/Taishō historical corpora](https://clrd.ninjal.ac.jp/chj/meiji_taisho.html) available on NINJAL's Chūnagon 中納言 corpus browser platform (free with registration), but access to the full dataset probably requires contacting them directly.
+The Taiyō Corpus is now part of the [Meiji/Taishō historical corpora](https://clrd.ninjal.ac.jp/chj/meiji_taisho.html) available on NINJAL's Chūnagon 中納言 corpus browser platform (free with registration).
+Contact NINJAL directly with questions about what data is available through this method.

 Some university libraries own the CD-ROMs and lend it via Inter-Library Loan or equivalent (see the [Worldcat entry](http://www.worldcat.org/oclc/191854098) for an example).
 If you are affiliated with a university, ask your librarian for guidance.